Relief, development and peace in the name of Christ

 Location: Pô, Burkina Faso Partner: Song-Kibse (Welcome the Orphans)

 In Gitega Province nearly everyone farms, but there is not enough land to support every household.
 This problem especially affects orphans and families crippled by HIV/AIDS.
 Your support gives rural youth the opportunity to learn carpentry, masonry or tailoring through local apprenticeships.
 It also provides AIDS education.

-Location: Bukirasazi, Gitega Province, Burundi Partner: Union Chrétienne pour la Paix et le Développement (UCPD)
+Location: Bukirasazi and Mutaho, Gitega Province, Burundi Partner: Union Chrétienne pour la Paix et le Développement (UCPD)